panda7777777/GCN-UOD/README.md

 # GCN-UOD

-The code for our paper "GCN-UOD: Generative Cooperative Network for Unsupervised Outlier Detection".
+The code for our paper "Generative Cooperative Network for Unsupervised Outlier Detection".

 ## Environment Setup